 When you injure the muscles and ligaments around your joints, they can weaken.
 Over time, if they don't get stronger, they have a harder time holding your joint in place.

 The name for this is joint instability.
 You're more likely to re-injure yourself if your joints are unstable.

 Osteoarthritis is another long-term side effect of weakened and injured joints.
 This is a type of arthritis that happens when the cartilage between your joints starts to break down.
 It causes pain and makes movement difficult.

-If you do sustain a joint injury, make sure to talk to your GP or orthopaedic consultant about treatment options to help you recover.
+If you do sustain a joint injury, make sure to talk to your GP, physiotherapist or orthopaedic consultant about treatment options to help you recover.
 Rehabilitating an injury the right way can help prevent issues like joint instability and osteoarthritis in the future.

 Your joints work hard for you.
 But they're vulnerable.
 Keep active, stay healthy, and never take them for granted.

 Find out more about treatment options for joint injuries at UPMC Sports Medicine Clinics.